-The stomach is a large organ in the upper abdomen that plays an important role in digesting food and helping the body absorb nutrients.
+The stomach is a large organ located in your upper abdomen.
+It plays a critical role in helping to digest food and absorb nutrients.

-Most stomach cancers (up to 95 percent) are adenocarcinomas, which are tumors that form in the glandular tissues that make up the lining of the stomach.
+Most people (up to 95 percent) develop a stomach cancer called adenocarcinoma, which starts in the tissues that make up the stomach lining.

-- Non-cardia (distal) stomach cancer is a type of adenocarcinoma thought to be related to long periods of inflammation and irritation in the lower part of the stomach.
-It is often associated with chronic infection with Helicobacter pylori bacteria and is more common in Asia than in other parts of the world.
+This type of stomach cancer may be related to long periods of inflammation and irritation in the lower part of the stomach.
+It’s often associated with chronic infection of bacteria called Helicobacter pylori and is more common in developing countries than in other parts of the world.

-- Proximal stomach cancer is a type of adenocarcinoma in which cancerous cells form in the first (proximal) part of the stomach and may extend into the gastroesophageal junction, where the esophagus (the tube through which food and liquid travel) joins the stomach.
-Proximal stomach cancer is more common in the United States than in other parts of the world and tends to develop in people who are obese or have gastro-esophageal reflux disease (GERD).
+This type of stomach cancer starts in the first (proximal) part of the stomach and may extend into the gastroesophageal junction (where the esophagus joins the stomach).
+This cancer is more common in the United States than in other parts of the world, and tends to start in people who are obese or have gastro-esophageal reflux disease.